-If the device manufacturer is unable to supply a BSF, or if the provided BSF needs to be verified prior to life testing, an initial HPPC test can be performed to establish the BSF.
-The discharge current between pulses (i.e., for the 10% increments) is at the C1-rate based on the manufacturer's rated capacity and the magnitude of the discharge pulse is based on a 5C1 current.
-Additionally, the HPPC test is preceded by a constant current discharge at a C1-rate to establish the relationship between capacity removed and cumulative energy removed (Figure 10).
-Once a BSF is determined using the methodology described herein, it should be validated by repeating the HPPC test preceded by the BSF-scaled Content Power Discharge/Charge test.
+If the device manufacturer is unable to supply a BSF, or if the provided BSF needs to be verified prior to life testing, an initial Low-Current HPPC test can be performed to establish the BSF.
+The discharge current between pulses (i.e., for the 10% increments) is at the C1-rate and the magnitude of the discharge pulse is based on a 5C1/1 current.
+These conditions are used to approximate the HPPC-Current (I{HPPC}) since it cannot be determined without a BSF.
+Additionally, the HPPC test is preceded by a constant current discharge at a C1-rate to establish the relationship between capacity removed and cumulative energy removed (Figure 11).
+Once a BSF is determined using the methodology described herein, it should be validated by repeating the HPPC test using the HPPC-Current.
 If the results do not provide sufficient energy or power margin, a new BSF will need to be determined and validated.
 The BSF should typically provide at least a 30% power margin at BOL, though other ranges could be specified by a manufacturer if needed with approval from the technical program manager.
 If the validation testing supports the recommended BSF, then that value should be used for all future life testing of the test articles.
 A single typical or average value can be used for testing a group of identical devices.